Personal background of the website

 Understanding the Bible

 But it was difficult to get the Bible’s main story line.
 Where was it all heading?
 What was the big picture, especially in the Old Testament?
-Was there only one big picture, since the Bible has so many different parts?
+Was there only one big picture, since the Bible has so many different parts and authors?
 My findings also needed to be organised somehow.

 I continued studying the Bible.
 This included formal courses as well as a lot of reading, teaching and discussion.
 I found that getting more understanding of the Bible was creative and exciting.
 It also gave me greater confidence to live as a Christian in daily life.